 You want a car that’s imperious in snow, you want one that’s built to the safest possible standards by the Swedes, a nation that knows how to deal with frosty conditions.
 Step forward the mighty Volvo XC90 7-seat SUV.
 This has a nifty ‘Winter’ mode, which you can turn on once the cold weather sets in.
 It means your XC90 will take off in 3rd gear to help with low-grip, icy conditions.
 Not only that, this Volvo has a 5-star safety rating with some of the highest individual section scores possible, and it also boasts a safety-positioning system which tightens the front seatbelts – so if the worst comes to the worst and a collision was inevitable, the Volvo automatically makes sure you've got extra protection.

-If you’re interested in going electric but unsure on how these sorts of vehicles perform during winter months, why not take a look at the Polestar 2?
+If you’re interested in going electric but unsure on how these sorts of vehicles perform during winter months, why not look at leasing a Polestar 2?
 This 4-wheel-drive electric car, which shares so much with Volvo (and, as we’ve already seen, Volvo knows what it is doing in snow), will have you covered in winter months.
 Polestar recommends that drivers change the setting for 1-pedal driving to Off or Low, to contribute to more stable driving in icy conditions.
 If driving in colder temperatures will be the norm for you, Polestar offers the ‘Plus Pack’, which features a heated steering wheel and energy saving heat pump, which uses thermal energy in the air and waste heat from the powertrain and battery to control the temperature, and increase the car’s driving range.

 Range Rover Sport